 - We will ask you to complete an online, pre-workshop evaluation – please do this as soon as possible as we use this information to plan your workshop.
 You are also required to complete a post-workshop evaluation and record some reflective cases from your application of the training programme in your own clinical practice.

-Participants will attend a half day theory workshop in the afternoon of Day 1 covering the key principles and application of the NHS Scotland DNACPR policy and the NHS Lothian procedure for non-medical practitioners.
+Participants will attend a half day theory workshop on Day 1 covering the key principles and application of the NHS Scotland DNACPR policy and the NHS Lothian procedure for non-medical practitioners.
 Each cohort will have protected time on Day 1 for self-directed learning and discussion around governance and the use of moodle.

-Day 3 offers a morning consolidation of learning and dissemination of good practice to develop a community of practice.
+Day 3 offers evaluation and consolidation of learning with dissemination of good practice to develop a community of practice.
 This day will also offer support for self assessment and guidance with any further learning needs.

-Group mentorship will be provided with this cohort.
-No further mentorship or sign off is required.
+Group or individual mentorship will be provided with this cohort.

 Learning outcomes for the communication workshop include:

 Communicate sensitively and effectively with people and those close to them about serious illness, deteriorating health, dying and CPR.